 - The window displays sample cURL and HTTP POST commands with the campaign-specific API key and your user ID.

-- To send the test message to the device, run the cURL command in the terminal or copy the HTTP POST command to a REST client service like Insomnia or Postman (remembering to use POST, not GET).
+- To send the test message to the device, run the cURL command in a command-line window (for example, Windows Command shell or Mac Terminal) or copy the HTTP POST command to a REST client service like Insomnia or Postman or online service like ReqBIN (remembering to use POST, not GET).
+The Swrve Push API returns a response code that indicates if your test was successful.

 Starting the campaign